The Best Things to do in Nukus, Uzbekistan

 However, if you loke closely some Soviet gems are still there.
 I found some beautiful mosaics on some of the older buildings.

-Just outside of Nukus, in the middle of the desert lies the ancient necropolis of Mizdakhan.
-It speaks of ancient civilizations, religions and traditions .
-Mizdakhan is still an active place of worship where people come to pray or bury their death.
+Mizdakhan is in the middle of the desert and speaks of ancient civilizations, religions and traditions .
+At the same time it is still an active place of worship where people come to pray or bury their death.

 Most people travel to Nukus to see the Aral sea and the ship cemetery in Moynaq.
 Moynaq was once a thriving harbour town with an active fishing industry.
-Nowhere else are the tragic stories behind the Aral sea disaster more visible.
+Nowhere else are the tragic stories behind the Aral sea disaster more visible as in Moynaq.

 Read more about how to get to Moynaq in my Moynaq travel guide.